 Ability to Admit You’ve Made Mistakes

 Along with admitting you’re wrong, improving humility is something that every addict and alcoholic needs to practice.
-It’s hard to admit that you don’t have all the answers, that you don’t know what to do, and that you do need help, but, just as the Big Book says, these things must be recognized to be able to move forward in your recovery.
+It’s hard to admit that you don’t have all the answers, that you don’t know what to do, and that you do need help, but these things must be recognized to be able to move forward in your recovery.

 Make New Friends